ORC-1/ibolang/README.md

 to console, which translated to English is "Hello World"

-you can code more complex code by installing it to your PC or by using the ibolang online IDE.
+you can code more complex code by installing ibolang to your PC or by using the ibolang online IDE.

   * https://github.com/orc-1/ibolang (Available by 19-2-2019)